reedcreglow/Reddit-Save-Logger/README.md

 and upvotes beyond Reddit's native limits, and with features Reddit doesn't offer.

+## ⚠️ Status

+Early development.
+This repo currently contains the foundational API connection and authentication layer.
+The full application needs API access to be built out from here.

 ## What This Is

 Reddit allows you to save and upvote posts, but provides almost no tools